andrenarchy/openwifimap/README.md

     }
   ]
 ```
-You can provide additional fields in neighbor objects, for example the used routing protocol and its parameters in a mesh network (such as [OLSR](http://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol) in some [freifunk](http://en.wikipedia.org/wiki/Freifunk) networks):
+You can provide additional fields in neighbor objects, for example the used routing protocol and its data in a mesh network (such as [OLSR](http://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol) or [B.A.T.M.A.N.](http://de.wikipedia.org/wiki/B.A.T.M.A.N.) in [freifunk](http://en.wikipedia.org/wiki/Freifunk) networks):
 ```javascript
   "neighbors": [
     {